leucochloris/Python_Flask/README.md

-# Python_Flask
+### Explored of technology REST
-Explored of technology REST
+Make simple REST like project

-make simple REST like project
+*****File main.py perform role of SERVER, and file local.py perform of CLIENT